Property Taxes on New Construction Homes

 Property taxes fluctuates and is not fixed rate throughout the term of the loan.
 If property tax increases, the homeowner will see their monthly housing payment increase.

 Underwriters count on historical numbers when it comes to property taxes.
-Without historical figures, what is the number to use the proposed property taxes as part of PITI?
+Without historical figures, what is the number of proposed property taxes as part of PITI?
 This blog will cover how mortgage underwriters calculate property taxes on new construction homes.
+High property taxes on new construction homes will impact the borrower’s repayment ability if the borrower has higher debt-to-income ratios.

-How Do Underwriters Calculate Property Taxes on Newly Built Homes
+How Do Underwriters Calculate Property Taxes on New Construction Homes

 All mortgage underwriters are very careful when calculating property taxes on new construction homes with no prior property tax history.
-We will show you how underwriters calculate property taxes on new construction homes.
-We will cover the worst and best-case scenarios.
-Property taxes on new construction homes often stresses home buyers.
+Property taxes on new construction homes often stress home buyers.
+Assessing property taxes on a new construction home involves several steps and considerations.
+The process can vary by jurisdiction.
+In this guide, we will cover some general factors that assessors commonly take into account.

 Factors To Consider When Buying New Construction Homes

-How To Calculate Property Taxes on New Home Purchase
+How To Calculate Property Taxes on New Construction Homes

-• Some areas with the top school districts often have higher tax rates than other municipalities or townships
+The township, town/city, county, and school districts can also require special assessments.
+Some areas with the top school districts often have higher tax rates than other municipalities or townships.

 The Role of The County Assessor in Assessing Property Values vs. Taxes

-The assessor of the local government municipality is the officer that determines assessments.
+The assessor of the local government municipality is the officer who determines assessments.
 The assessors’ office determines the real estate assessment using several factors.
+Assessors take into account the specific features and improvements of the new construction, such as the size, quality, and design of the house, as well as any additional structures (garages, sheds, etc.).

 Assessors will determine a home’s value after using comparable properties in the area.
 The assessor’s assessed value is what determines property taxes on individual homes.